top of page

 Pros and Cons

-However, a notable difference is that Claude is not connected to the internet.
-This means it can’t integrate fact-checking into the editing process because its accuracy relies solely on its training data, which can occasionally be outdated or incorrect.
-Alongside Claude, you’d need to use outside fact-checking resources.
-Also, because you can’t add the editGPT browser extension to it, it’s more cumbersome to discern the edits Claude makes.
+A drawback of copyediting with Claude is it lacks the ease of transparency that ChatGPT has.
+You can’t add the editGPT browser extension to it, so it’s more cumbersome to discern the edits Claude makes.
 (You can work around this by pasting Claude's output into a Word document and using the "Compare Docs" feature.)
-While it does have a Google Drive integration, it does not have a OneDrive integration, though users can manually upload Microsoft Word documents.
+Also regarding usability, while it does have a Google Drive integration, Claude does not have a OneDrive integration, though users can manually upload Microsoft Word documents.

 Pricing